Relativistic Locality from Electromagnetism to Quantum Field Theory: A Bridge Between Electromagnetism and Quantum Field Theory

 This dissolution of the superluminal propagation problem relies on the common understanding of the Klein-Gordon dynamics as second-order, taking as input both $\phi$ and its time derivative, $\partial \phi / \partial t$.
-By contrast, if the dynamics were first-order then perhaps we should be troubled by cases where $\phi$ is initially only non-zero in some region and soon after is non-zero at far space-like separated points. \textcite{pagonis_strange_1999} and \textcite[pg.\ 359]{tumulka_foundations_2022} explicitly argue that the Klein-Gordon dynamics should be viewed as first-order. \textcite[pg.\ 123--124]{pagonis_strange_1999} write that the first-order equation
+By contrast, if the dynamics were first-order then perhaps we should be troubled by cases where $\phi$ is initially only non-zero in some region and soon after is non-zero at far space-like separated points. \textcite{pagonis_strange_1999} and \textcite[pg.\ 359]{tumulka_foundations_2022} explicitly argue that the Klein-Gordon dynamics should be viewed as first-order. \textcite[pg.\ 123--124]{pagonis_strange_1999} write that the first-order equation\footnote{There are other first-order reformulations of the Klein-Gordon dynamics: \textcite[sec.\ 1.6 and 1.8]{greiner_relativistic_2000} gives a first-order Schr\"{o}dinger form of the Klein-Gordon equation with a two-component wave function and modifies that to arrive at the first-order Feshbach-Villars representation.}

 \begin{quote} ``supercedes the KG [Klein-Gordon] equation, because there is a one-to-one correspondence between positive energy solutions of the Klein-Gordon equation and specifications of (smooth) $\phi$ on a spacelike hyperplane and [\eqref{firstorderKG}] implies the KG equation by iteration.'' \end{quote} In favor of \eqref{firstorderKG}, \textcite[pg.\ 359]{tumulka_foundations_2022} writes that \begin{quote} ``the second-order Klein-Gordon equation includes contributions of negative energy and is therefore widely avoided.'' \end{quote} The operator under the square root in \eqref{firstorderKG} looks a bit odd, but can be rendered precise by Fourier transforming $\phi$, writing the operator in terms of the wave vector $\vec{k}$, and Fourier transforming back (as in \cite[pg.\ 56]{schweber_introduction_1961}):